 We have a clearer vision of who our ideal prospects are, and so will you.
 So even if you know the two resources I mentioned in this post, take a second try on them and take some real action to update your assumptions on the customers you’re looking for your business.

 Because there’s no point in starting the search if you’re not sure who you are actually looking for.

 I’ll be focusing some more on prospecting hacks, tools and best practices in the nearest posts.
 We’ve noticed that this initial part of the cold emailing process has been a real drag for many Woodpecker users.
-We’re still have some learning to do in this matter, so I’ll share our findings and hope that they will appear heplful to you as well.
+We still have some learning to do while doing outbound prospecting, so I’ll share our findings and hope that they will appear helpful to you as well.
 Stay tuned!